HadesLabs/allpl0t/README.md

 Similar to n0pl0t, all videos are in 720p.
 Whether the videos are censored or not shouldn't really matter in this case.

 ### How were the releases picked?
-I sorted by most liked on hanime.tv, filtered out a couple of weird tags (l_li, r_pe, sh_ta etc.) and picked the top three.
+I sorted by most liked on hanime.tv, and ensured that all videos had the tag "Plot".
+I also picked out Itadaki Seieki because I knew it had a decent amount of storyline.
+Don't ask how I know.